MILo: Mesh-In-the-Loop Gaussian Splatting for Detailed and Efficient Surface Reconstruction

 We achieve state-of-the-art geometric quality while using an order of magnitude fewer vertices than competing methods, making our surfaces far more practical for downstream applications.
-To evaluate mesh quality in background regions where no ground-truth geometry exists, we propose a new proxy metric based on mesh rendering: training a neural color field over the mesh and comparing rendered images across methods.
+Inspired in previous works which focus on surface-based view synthesis methods \cite{Reiser2024SIGGRAPH} we use a proxy metric based on mesh rendering to evaluate mesh quality in background regions where no ground-truth geometry exists, training a neural color field over the mesh and comparing rendered images across methods.
 This decoupling rendering fidelity from mesh resolution and helps us to evaluate reconstruction quality across the entire scene.

-Our contributions are: \begin{itemize} \item We introduce the \emph{first radiance field pipeline in which extracting a surface mesh is an integral part of the optimization}, leveraging expressive 3D Gaussian Splatting to parameterize and jointly refine both representations. \item We propose mesh-based regularization strategies that improve geometric quality, especially for thin structures. \item Our method achieves state-of-the-art results in mesh quality and compactness across multiple complex 3D scenes, improving upon previous approaches in both scalability and visual fidelity.

-\item We design an evaluation protocol, Mesh-Based Novel View synthesis, to assess full-scene geometry, even in the absence of ground-truth 3D models. \end{itemize}
+Our work makes the following contributions. \begin{itemize} \item We introduce the \emph{first radiance field pipeline in which extracting a surface mesh is an integral part of the optimization}, leveraging expressive 3D Gaussian Splatting to parameterize and jointly refine both representations. \item We propose mesh-based regularization strategies that improve geometric quality, especially for thin structures. \item Our method achieves state-of-the-art results in mesh quality and compactness across multiple complex 3D scenes, improving upon previous approaches in both scalability and visual fidelity. \item \diego{We adapt a metric introduced in the context of surface-based view synthesis and use it as an evaluation protocol to assess full-scene geometry, even in the absence of ground-truth 3D models.
+We use this protocol to demonstrate that our method achieves state-of-the-art results in mesh quality and compactness across multiple complex 3D scenes,} \end{itemize}

-We provide detailed definitions of 3D Gaussian Splatting and Delaunay Triangulation in the Supplemental.
+We provide detailed definitions of 3D Gaussian Splatting and Delaunay Triangulation in the supplementary material.